 Here is a video presentation of the project:

 The dice are based around a Simblee module (that conveniently combines an nRF51 chip with a chip antenna).
-The LEDs are charlieplexed using an I2C GPIO controller (mostly because the Simblee module cannot source or sink enough current).
+The LEDs are currently charlieplexed using an I2C GPIO controller (mostly because the Simblee module cannot source or sink enough current).
 There is, of course, an accelerometer to detect orientation, and a small EEPROM to store non-volatile data.

 There is even a small magnetic switch such that I can eventually build a carrying case with small embedded magnets that will make sure the dice remain off during transport.